Now.

 A Polaroid-style picture of a beach with cliffs and an area of gorse in the foreground.

-Image: Caerfi Bay.
+Image: Bae Caerfi/Caerfi Bay.